 Attention: If the supervisor password has been forgotten and cannot be made available to the service technician, there is no service procedure to reset the password.
 The system board must be replaced for a scheduled fee.

 How to remove the power-on password

-To remove the power-on password, do the following:
+To remove a power-on password that you have forgotten, do the following:

 If no supervisor password has been set, do the following to remove the power-on password: